Easy Eggless Mini Cheesecakes

 • Melted butter: The butter will moisten the crumbs and bind the mixture together.

-• Granulated sugar: To extra sweetness.
+• Granulated sugar: To add extra sweetness.

 For the Cheesecakes: